bstr156/community-hub/src/docs/protocol/2-rollup-protocol.md

 Rollux is an "optimistic rollup," which is basically just a fancy way of describing a blockchain that piggy-backs off of the security of another "parent" blockchain.
 Specifically, optimistic rollups take advantage of the consensus mechanism (like PoW or PoS) of their parent chain instead of providing their own.
 In Rollux's case this parent blockchain is Syscoin.
 That means Rollux inherits the upstream security of Syscoin, which is merge-mined by the most powerful PoW network on the planet, Bitcoin!
-Furthermore, Syscoin L1 provides decentralized finality on top of Nakamoto consensus which makes it highly resistant to 51% attacks, and Syscoin provides data availability with PoDA.
+Furthermore, Syscoin L1 provides decentralized finality on top of Nakamoto consensus which makes it highly resistant to 51% attacks, and Syscoin provides data availability with BitcoinDA.
 You can find out more about Syscoin and what makes it special [here](../sys/README.md)!

 ## Block storage

 <details open>
 <summary><b>Syscoin L1 Data Availability for Rollux</b></summary>
-Unlike Optimism which must expensively store blocks on the Ethereum L1 as calldata, Rollux L2 blocks are stored via Syscoin's Layer 1 PoDA protocol (Proof-of-Data-Availability).
-A proof of the block is stored on Syscoin's native (UTXO) blockchain, and the entirety of the raw block data is stored in the cloud via Syscoin full nodes that also function as PoDA cloud clients.
+Unlike Optimism which must expensively store blocks on the Ethereum L1 as calldata, Rollux L2 blocks are stored via Syscoin's Layer 1 BitcoinDA protocol.
+A proof of the block is stored on Syscoin's native (UTXO) blockchain, and the entirety of the raw block data is stored in the cloud via Syscoin full nodes that also function as BitcoinDA cloud clients.

-Refer to [PoDA](../sys/PoDA.md) for a high level understanding of Syscoin PoDA and its benefits.
+Refer to [BitcoinDA](../sys/PoDA.md) for a high level understanding of Syscoin's BitcoinDA and its benefits.

-In brief, PoDA already provides a number of benefits over Ethereum's work-in-progress and future DA solution (proto-danksharding):
+In brief, BitcoinDA already provides a number of benefits over Ethereum's work-in-progress and future DA solution (proto-danksharding):

-1. PoDA does not need to shard data.
+1. BitcoinDA does not need to shard data.
 Every full node processes blobs fully.
    - Trust yourself only
    - Fewer attack vectors, more resistant to censorship
    - Data is simple to reproduce and check
    - Syscoin can prune data much quicker, and tie in pruning with finality + 6 hours.
-2. PoDA uses Keccak-based blobs instead of KZG commitments.
+2. BitcoinDA uses Keccak-based blobs instead of KZG commitments.
    - No trusted setup
    - Quantum safe
    - Very performant